Anshul-Solanki/MLAlgos/SoftHyperplaneClassifier/README.md

 These centers will be computed by iterating through dataset and finding mean by aggregating sum of data points of each class and dividing by number of data points in class.
 Again centers will represent a two vectors in N dimension space.

-Objective of algorithm is to find equation of hyperplane separating two classes preferably with maximum separation possible.
+Objective of algorithm is to find approximate equation of hyperplane separating two classes using vector algebra concepsts, preferably with maximum separation possible with good time optimization(compared to gradient descent based models).
-This is achieved using gradient descent to converge objective function using standard ML algorithms like logistic regression, SVM etc.

 Generally equation looks like: Wx + b = 0
 W : model parameters (also called weights)